-File #: Res 0285-2022 Version: * Name: United States Congress and President to end the Cuban embargo and Cuban travel ban.
+File #: Res 0285-2022 Version: Name: Congress and President to end the Cuban embargo and Cuban travel ban and to remove Cuba from the State Sponsors of Terrorism list due to the unjust harm it causes to the Cuban people.

 Committee: Committee on Cultural Affairs, Libraries and International Intergroup Relations